DigitalCommons/mykomap-monolith/docs/config.md

 ## Logo

 The `logo` config field is a child of the `ui` field and is used to define whether a logo should be displayed on the map, and if so where the logo is situated.
+The `smallScreenPosition` and `largeScreenPosition` subfields also allow for fine tuning of the logo positioning.
+These values will override the default positioning.

 If a config file does not contain a `logo` field, no logo will be displayed on the map.